otnd/node.js-exercises/README.md

 ### After the download you need to select a folder and execute command "npm install"

-### For executing file you need to execute "tsc filename.ts"
+### For executing file you need to execute "npm run build" & "npm start"

 ## Retrieve all resources